OatsRx/pokemon-card-selling-site/README.md

 HTML, CSS, JavaScript and Python code have all been tested for formatting through their respective validators.

 ## Deployment
+Source code for this application was sent to Github during development and linked to Heroku through a master branch that automatically commits from GitHub with environment variables being added manually to Heroku.
+Through development the app was deploying through GitPod on Opera and requires installation of the requirements.txt

 ## Credits
 Massive thanks to all of the CI tutors for allof there help.